-- (b) When a contract provides for an expenditure greater than \$10,000 but equal to or less than \$50,000, the Purchasing Agent may award the contract but shall solicit written price quotations from at least five potential sources. - (c) When a contract provides for an expenditure greater than \$50,000 but equal to or less than \$1,000,000, the Purchasing Agent may award the contract only after advertising it for a minimum of one day in the City Official Newspaper. - (d) When a contract provides for an expenditure greater than \$1,000,000, the approval to award the contract. - (e) Maintenance contracts are required to be competitively bid pursuant to Section 22.3211.
+- (b) When a contract provides for an expenditure greater than \$10,000 but equal to or less than \$50,000, the Purchasing Agent may award the contract but shall solicit written price quotations from at least five potential sources. - (c) When a contract provides for an expenditure greater than \$50,000 but equal to or less than \$1,000,000, the Purchasing Agent may award the contract only after advertising it for a minimum of one day in the City Official Newspaper. - (d) When a contract provides for an expenditure greater than \$1,000,000, the Purchasing Agent shall advertise for sealed proposals for a minimum of one day in the City Official Newspaper and shall obtain the City Council's approval to award the contract. - (e) Maintenance contracts are required to be competitively bid pursuant to Section 22.3211.
 Maintenance contracts, however, may be awarded to other than the lowest bidder pursuant to Sections 65.0213(b) and 65.0214(c).